UBC-CIC/health-platform-arduino/docs/arduino_sensor_setup.md

 ## Step 4: Installing the libraries
-The following libraries need to be installed onto the Arduino IDE in order to for the sketch to compile and be uploaded to the board.
+It is very important that these exact libraries be installed onto the Arduino IDE in order to for the sketch to compile and be uploaded to the board.
 You can use the 'Library Manager' in the IDE and install them.

 - The following are installed by going into the IDE, then clicking on Sketch -> Library Manager -> 'Library Name' and then install.
   - PubSub Client by Nick O' Leary (v.
 2.8.0)